Missoula Snowfall Totals & Accumulation Averages

 When Missoula Has Its First & Last Snowfalls

 The first snowfall of winter for Missoula usually arrives in November.
 In one out of four years, October also gets some snow.

 The snow season ends most often in April.
 About once every four years April has no snow, which moves the last snowfall to March.
-Snow can show up as late as June, but that is rare, historically occurring only about once a decade.
+Although rare, a late snowfall can show up in May or June.

 Missoula is normally free of snow each year from July to September.

 How Many Snowstorms Missoula Gets

 Two-thirds of the days with snowfall in Missoula amount to just a skiff, leaving less than an inch of fresh snow on the ground.
 For 14 days a year on average, the amount of new snow totals at least an inch.